klippa-app/go-pdfium/README.md

 - single_threaded: call PDFium from the same process with CGO
 - multi_threaded: call PDFium using multiple workers with CGO, implemented using go-plugin
-- webassmebly: call PDFium using WebAssembly with [Wazero runtime](https://wazero.io/), you can start multiple runtimes to get multi-threaded behaviour
+- webassembly: call PDFium using WebAssembly with [Wazero runtime](https://wazero.io/), you can start multiple runtimes to get multi-threaded behaviour

+Both `single_threaded` and `multi_threaded` requires PDFium to be installed on your machine for your platform during compilation and runtime, it also requires CGO to work on the platform you're compiling to.

+`webassembly` does not need any external dependencies and also does not require CGO to work.
+However, Wazero currently only has compiler support for amd64 and arm64, meaning it will be using the interpreter on other architectures which will be much, much slower.

 All implementations use exactly the same interface, so there won't be any code changes for you to switch between them.